Egbune-github/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script will display current directory contents, including hidden files (starting with .).
-Use the long format
+this script creates a directory named my_first_directory in the /tmp/ directory